 A: Yes you are welcome to contact Student Services to arrange an appointment with the appropriate person and we can discuss the type of support you require.

 Q: I have a medical condition, do I need to inform someone of this?

-A: If you have a medical condition that may require treatment for whilst on campus, then if would be better if you informed us of it; we can then keep a healthcare plan on site in case any medical matters or emergencies arise.
+A: If you have a medical condition that may require treatment for whilst you are on campus, then if would be better if you informed us of it; we can then keep a healthcare plan on site in case any medical matters or emergencies arise.